home-assistant/home-assistant.io/source/_docs/configuration/splitting_configuration.markdown

 ### Example: Combine `!include_dir_merge_list` with `automations.yaml`

 You want to go the advanced route and split your automations, but still want to be able to create {% my automations title="automations in the UI" %}?
 In a chapter above we write about nesting `!includes`.
-Here is how we can do that for automations.
+Here is how we can do that for automations too.

 Using labels like `manual` or `ui` allows for using multiple keys in the config: